oc-shopaholic/oc-shopaholic-docs/modules/cart/component.md

 Method updates quantity of offers in cart.
 You can send ID of active shipping type in ajax request to get an object in response in which delivery cost will be added to total price.
+You can send ID of the active payment method in an ajax request to apply promo mechanisms that depend on the payment method.

 > Cart positions are searched by offer ID and by an array of properties.
 The same offer can be added several times to cart if different arrays of properties are in request.